 The thesis committee's role is to guide students in the research.
 The members of the committee should be carefully selected to include individuals who will contribute to the conceptualization and development of the thesis.
 Students and the Thesis Chair work together in selecting additional committee members.
-The thesis committee is finalized with the submission of the thesis proposal cover page, which must include each committee member's name, title, and signature.
+The composition of the thesis committee is communicated to the Office of Honors Research through the Committee Member Information Form halfway through the Directed Readings term.

-See Thesis Chair and Eligibility requirements in Section II of this handbook.
+See Thesis Chair and Committee requirements in Section II of this handbook.